 The G20 leaders make much of being more inclusive in the governance of the international financial institutions.
 This will make a difference to large G20 developing countries, like China.
-But the decision to increase the voting share of developing countries by a paltry 3 percentage points in the World Bank is a clear statement that it is unnecessary to hear the voices of poor, developing countries in order to set development strategies.
-The G20 promised to protect the share of votes of poor countries: but protecting almost nothing still leaves poor countries with little voice in the new system.
+But the decision to increase the voting share of developing countries by a paltry 3 percentage points in the World Bank, is a clear statement that it is unnecessary to hear the voices of poor, developing countries in order to set development strategies.
+The G20 promised to protect the share of votes of poor countries, but protecting almost nothing still leaves poor countries with little voice in the new system.

-Politics matters.
+Politics matter.
 Connected developing countries, like those in Eastern Europe, got access to huge funds to run counter-cyclical policies.
-So did other middleincome countries that got access to MDB and IMF nonconcessional resources.
+So did other middle-income countries that got access to multilateral development bank and IMF non-concessional resources.
 But poor countries have been told they have no fiscal space (based on very conservative and questionable methodologies), so they should contract.
 The World Bank estimated that low-income countries need US\$11.6 billion to protect core infrastructure, safety net and social services.
-Little of this has been forthcoming as yet, although there are promises to look favourably on IDA and AfDF replenishments when these come up.
+Little of this has been forthcoming as yet, although there are promises to look favourably on International Development Association and African Development Fund replenishments when these come up.